rudransh-shrivastava/Youtube-Video-Sync/README.md

 ## Handle this using Express.js
 ## Use a database to store the IDs and the video playing
 ## Use express to enable multiple devices to connect to the room
-## Emit data whenever a user changes the video seconds
-## Handle the client side
-## Whenever nobody is connect to the room, destory it from the databses
+## Whenever nobody is connect to the room, destory it from the databases
 ## Handle video playback errors
 ## Add chat support
 ## Add name change support